-Intertrust Ireland to create 60 new jobs in Dublin
+Financial services administration specialist, Intertrust Ireland, plans to create up to 60 new jobs in its recently expanded Dublin office.

 Intertrust provides administration and back-up services for private equity firm, aircraft lessors, asset managers, technology firms, pharmaceutical manufacturers and several other industries.

 The company said at the weekend that the recent redevelopment of its office on Haddington Road on the capital’s southside gives it the scope to hire 60 new workers.

 Intertrust recently expanded the services it provides to allow it act as a managing agent for aviation asset-backed securitisations, where aircraft lessors transfer the ownership of planes to specially-established companies.
 It has also added performance and reward management services.